arend-lang/site/src/documentation/index.md

 * [Libraries](/documentation/libraries) describes how to manage Arend libraries.
 * [Standard Extensions](/documentation/standard-tactics) explains the language extensions implemented in the standard library.
+* To learn how to write proofs with IntelliJ Arend IDE, see [Interactive Theorem Proving with IntelliJ Arend](intellij-arend-tutorial).

 ## Forums